NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 As the bouts gradually became more frequent and intense, Bertrand sought guidance from numerous specialists—including a pulmonologist and cardiologist.
 “I lost track of all of the tests,” said the 53-year-old Deerfield resident, whose condition remained unchanged.

 Identifying the Right Expert

-Struggling to find definitive answers, Bertrand stepped into the office of NorthShore Thoracic Surgeon Ki Wan Kim, MD, in the spring of 2016.
-Dr. Kim immediately ordered a pulmonary function test and found a restrictive disease and decreased lung volume.
+Struggling to find definitive answers, Bertrand stepped into the offices of NorthShore's Thoracic Surgery in the spring of 2016.
+His physician immediately ordered a pulmonary function test and found a restrictive disease and decreased lung volume.
 Subsequent ECG (electrocardiogram) and CT computed tomography) scans provided further insights into Bertrand’s unique plight.

-Dr. Kim suggested a new surgery called a modified Ravitch.
-In this complex reconstruction, Bertrand’s sternum—or breastbone—would be elevated and stabilized by an absorbable bar called a BioBridge®.
+A surgery called a modified Ravitch was suggested to him.
+In this complex reconstruction, Bertrand’s sternum—or breastbone—would be elevated and stabilized by an absorbable bar called a BioBridge.
 The procedure would relieve the pressure and restriction on Bertrand’s ribs and chest wall while promoting increased lung capacity.